 Prep football: Gorman, Centennial, SLAM remain No. 1

-The top of the Review-Journal’s high school football rankings remained the same this week.
+Liberty (5A), Canyon Springs (4A) and Moapa Valley (3A) are No. 2 in the Review-Journal’s high school football rankings.
 Also included are soccer and volleyball rankings.

 Southern Nevada high school rankings